Help in YAAC

 If you choose "Yes", YAAC will display a progress dialog as it downloads the new distribution, then it will display another dialog asking if you want to install the upgrade now.
 Note that upgrading YAAC requires stopping YAAC, as some operating systems (such as Microsoft Windows) prohibit altering files that are currently being used to execute a program.
 The upgrader does allow restarting YAAC once the upgrade is finished.

-6. Help->Install Plugins queries the YAAC website to see what officially supported plugins are available versus which plugins are currently installed.
+6. Help->Install Plugins queries the YAAC website and the SourceForge backup site to see what officially supported plugins are available versus which plugins are currently installed.
 If new plugins are available or currently-installed plugins have a newer version available, you will be given the option to download and install these plugins, should you desire their additional functionality.
+If you install a new plugin, you may need to restart YAAC or make configuration changes for the new plugin's functionality to be available; YAAC will prompt you if such actions are needed, although you can choose to defer doing so until a later time (with corresponding reduced functionality until you do so).
+Upgrading a plugin always requires restarting YAAC, as the old plugin code loaded into memory cannot be replaced while YAAC is running.